DarylBuckle/angular-dev-portfolio/README.md

 ## Usage and customisation

-Fork this repository to get started.
+Select "Use this template" or Fork this repository to get started.

 ### Data

-All content besides images and the page title resides in [data.ts](../src/app/data.ts).
+All content besides images and the page title resides in [data.ts](./src/app/data.ts).
 All you need to do is swap the example data with your own data.

-[data.js](../src/app/data.ts) exports a [Profile](../src/app/_Classes/profile.ts) object, which has the following properties.
+[data.js](./src/app/data.ts) exports a [Profile](./src/app/_Classes/profile.ts) object, which has the following properties.

 ##### Profile properties